renrojas/portfolio/README.md

 ## Usage

-To navigate this wepage you can click on the hamburger menu on the top right of the page and choose between the "About Me", "My Work", "Contact Me", or "Resume" links.
-Provide instructions and examples for use.
-Include screenshots as needed.
+To navigate this webpage you can click on the hamburger menu on the top right of the page and choose between the "About Me", "My Work", "Contact Me", or "Resume" links.

 ![alt text](./assets/images/screenshot-portfolio.png)